zwcm2007/Lantern.Framework/README.md

 # Lantern.Framework
-a framework based .net 5 for application
+A framework based .net 5 for building any cross-platform application

-why named Lantern?
+so why named Lantern?

-That's because it's created in the Lantern Festival, 2021
+That's because it's created in the Lantern Festival, 2021 by author